kslee-research/weak-spatiotemporal-correlations/README.md

 If you use this code or results, please cite:

-- K. Lee, *Onthe Origin of Observed Ripple-Like Patterns Surrounding a Spherical Object*, Zenodo (2025).
+- K. Lee, *On the Origin of Observed Ripple-Like Patterns Surrounding a Spherical Object*, Zenodo (2025).
   DOI: